MIKE WATT “Good God’s Urge” Pornos for Pyros

 BILLY PETERSON, TONY BROWN: Blood On The Tracks Bob Dylan

-Waxed in the waning days of ‘74, Bob’s Blood on the Tracks stands among his (numerous) classics.
+Most bandleaders / producers would have opted for the doghouse.
+Waxed in the waning days of ‘74, Bob’s Blood on the Tracks stands among his (numerous) classics and an exquisite example of the subtle powers of the electric bass in an acoustic folk context.
 Tony Brown anchored the September A&R NYC dates (“Simple Twist of Fate,” “You’re Gonna Make Me Lonesome,” Meet Me in the Morning,” “Shelter from the Storm,” “Buckets of Rain”).
 Billy Peterson (pictured) helmed the December Sound 80 Minneapolis sessions (“Tangled Up in Blue,” “Idiot Wind,” “Lily, Rosemary, and the Jack of Hearts”).
 Sans charts with minimal direction, the bassists fixated on Dylan’s every nuance whereas many other backing musicians who couldn’t “catch” Bob were dismissed one by one.

 Nowadays Americana artists aplenty opt for the upright, however the warmth of the Fender P and phrasing borne of an electric bass afford these recordings a modernist twist (pun intended) despite the fact that they were cut nearly a half-century ago.
 Everything new is old again.